-Currently recommended LDT assays4 6 measure different regions of the SARS-CoV-2 viral genome.
-Whilst this can provide resilience should sequences vary between populations, it can also lead to diagnostic discrepancies associated with genomic variability or analytical performance.
-Ideally there should also be greater guidance on pre-analytical steps within the recommended protocols.
-These include specimen sampling, storage, processing and preparation required prior to the PCR, as well selection and use of internal and external controls.
+Currently recommended assays4 6 detect different regions of the SARS-CoV-2 viral genome.
+Whilst this can provide resilience by accounting for sequence variation between populations, it can also lead to diagnostic discrepancies associated with genomic variability or analytical performance.
+Often overlooked are the pre-analytical steps of the recommended protocols, these include specimen sampling, storage, processing and preparation required prior to amplification, as well selection and use of internal and external controls and guidelines for standardisation approaches for these are required.
 The potential impact is well known.
-When using non-standardised tests for viral load testing, differences in excess of a hundred-fold are not uncommon8 - an artificially low signal (e.g. due to poor sample processing) can manifest as a false negative result.
+When using non-standardised tests for viral load testing, differences in excess of a hundred-fold are not uncommon8 , an artificially low signal (e.g. due to poor sample processing) can manifest as a false negative result.

-Whilst the world approaches a million tests using LDTs for detecting SARS-CoV-2, it becomes important that national and global public health actors and regulatory bodies take forward solutions to support quality control for COVID-19 testing.
-First, the quality systems which assist the rapid development and confident application of diagnostic PCRs should be an integral part of a global emergency response planning.
-Second, generic guidance and systems to assist with test quality, which could be tailored to specific scenarios, would better prepare the world for pandemics and the diagnostic testing component of the response.
+Whilst the world approaches a million tests using tests for detecting SARS-CoV-2, it becomes important that national and global public health actors and regulatory bodies take forward solutions to support quality control for COVID-19 testing.
+First, the quality systems which assist the rapid development and confident application of diagnostic PCRs should be an integral part of a global emergency response planning including access to reference materials and biobanked clinical samples for test validation.
+Second, standardised generic protocols and standards to assist with test quality, which could then be adapted to specific scenarios, would better prepare the world for pandemics and the diagnostic testing component of the response.
 The molecular standards community are already working on solutions; systems more common to clinical chemistry, which combine high accuracy measurements and well characterized reference materials, are increasingly available to support harmonization of molecular diagnostic procedures 9 10.
-Third, the ‘next generation’ of molecular diagnostic methods may offer increasingly accurate and robust diagnostic approaches11 12 and could simplify the routes to ensure traceability, evaluate test performance and increase confidence in the result providing reliable data.
-Improved standardization of global diagnostic testing must be part and parcel of global efforts to respond, not only for the COVID-19 pandemic but should also set a precedence for future novel emerging pathogens.
+Third, molecular diagnostic methods such as digital PCR are improving and offer increasingly accurate and robust diagnostic approaches.
+11 12 These simplify the routes to ensure traceability, evaluate test performance and increase confidence in the result providing reliable detection.
+The uncertainty of test reliability in the COVID-19 pandemic has highlighted the imperative of standardisation in diagnostic test development, it must be part and parcel of the global response, not only for the current pandemic but also setting a precedent for novel emerging pathogens.

-Acknowledgements: Sir Prof Alimuddin Zumla and Prof Timothy D McHugh are members of the Pan-African Network on Emerging and Re-emerging Infections (PANDORA-ID-NET), funded by the European & Developing Countries Clinical Trials Partnership, supported under Horizon 2020.
-Sir Zumla is in receipt of a National Institutes of Health Research senior investigator award.
+Acknowledgements: Prof Sir Alimuddin Zumla and Prof Timothy D McHugh are members of the Pan-African Network on Emerging and Re-emerging Infections (PANDORA-ID-NET), funded by the European & Developing Countries Clinical Trials Partnership, supported under Horizon 2020.
+Prof Zumla is in receipt of a National Institutes of Health Research senior investigator award.

 References